sysord/Graphvis/README.md

 Graphvis
 ========

-Graphvis is a Primefaces component for Graph visualisation with [CytoscapeWeb](http://cytoscapeweb.cytoscape.org/).
+Graphvis is a Primefaces JSF component for Graph visualisation with [CytoscapeWeb](http://cytoscapeweb.cytoscape.org/).

 ## How to include Graphvis to Primefaces